USFWS/secas/about.md

 ---
 <blockquote><b>A bold vision:</b> A connected network of lands and waters that supports thriving fish and wildlife populations and improved quality of life for people<br><br>
   <b>An ambitious goal:</b> A 10% or greater improvement in the health, function, and connectivity of Southeastern ecosystems by 2060<br><br>
-  <b>A Blueprint for action:</b> A data-driven spatial plan that's helping hundreds of people bring in new funding and inform their conserfation decisions</blockquote>
+  <b>A Blueprint for action:</b> A data-driven spatial plan that's helping more than 500 people from over 70 organizations bring in new funding and inform their conserfation decisions</blockquote>

 ## Introduction to SECAS